-56. The truth is that over the past six years, discrimination against and abuse of LGBT peoples has actually increased in Argentina, despite the anti-discrimination laws that have been approved in Buenos Aires, City and Province and Río Negro Province.
+53. Over the past three years, discrimination against and abuse of LGBT peoples has actually increased in Argentina, despite the anti-discrimination laws that have been approved in Buenos Aires, City and Province and Río Negro Province.
 For example, on February 11, 2000, police arrested Miguel Angel Ledesma (aka Vanesa Lorena Ledesma), a transvestite in Córdoba.
 Ledesma died five days later of what the police claimed was a heart attack.
 An autopsy revealed, however, that Ledesma had severe bruising to his feet, arms, back and shoulders, obviously inflicted by torture (International Gay and Lesbian Human Rights Commission (IGLHRC), "HIV+ Transvestite in Police Custody, Dead Under Suspicious Circumstances," March 2000.
 See also "Update on Vanesa Ledesma's Murder," May 2000, and "Update on Vanesa Ledesma's Murder," June, 2000).